robinsonj/BBYIDX/README.md

 The app requires PostgreSQL 8.3 or newer.

-You'll probably encounter issues on other databases.
-At the very least, full text search won't work, since it uses the PostgreSQL-specific tsearch plugin.
+You will encounter errors on other databases.
+Queries use Postgres-specific syntax.
+Full text search won't work, since it uses the PostgreSQL-specific tsearch plugin.

+Want to run it on MySQL?
 We welcome patches!

-One known hurdle: if you are using MySQL, you'll need to make sure the user configured in database.yml has permission to use the "load data" command:

-    grant file on *.* to bbyidx;

 ## Configuration